Forecasting and Manipulating the Forecasts of Others: Bilateral belief manipulation in a two-player game

 \subsection{Mean actions, separation failure, and the welfare cost of belief manipulation}

-Since the stochastic integral in~\eqref{eq:ex_nsl_form} has zero unconditional mean, $\mathbb E[D_t^i]=\bar D^i_t$ isolates the deterministic tug-of-war over the target~$\pm 1$, while the kernel term captures impulse responses to posterior shocks.
+Since the stochastic integral in the first line of~\eqref{eq:ex_control_representations} has zero unconditional mean, $\mathbb E[D_t^i]=\bar D^i_t$ isolates the deterministic tug-of-war over the target~$\pm 1$, while the response term captures impulse responses to posterior shocks.

 \paragraph{Separation failure.} Under perfect information, the mean policy is independent of signal precision.
 Decentralized information breaks this: precision changes the speed of opponents' updating, creating an incentive to act on posteriors rather than on the state.
-The mechanism is the information wedge~\eqref{eq:ex_wedge_preview}: it couples the costate to the unresolved kernel $\widetilde X^2_t(z)$ through the belief adjoint, introducing a dependence of the equilibrium policy on precision that is absent in the single-agent problem.
-More precisely, in the single-agent case the policy kernel factors as $D^i_t(u)=S(t)\cdot X_t(u)$ for a scalar Riccati gain~$S(t)$ independent of signal precision.
-With two agents, the wedge prevents this factorization: changing $p$ changes the unresolved kernel, which changes the belief adjoint, which changes the policy kernel independently of the state estimate (Proposition~\ref{prop:separation_failure}).
+The mechanism is the information wedge: changing signal precision changes the unresolved component, which changes the belief adjoint and hence the policy rule independently of the state estimate (Remark~\ref{rem:separation_failure}).

-\paragraph{The wedge across precision asymmetries.} Figures~\ref{fig:asymmetric_panels}--\ref{fig:info_wedges} display the information wedge and its consequences when player~1's precision is fixed at $p_1=3$ and player~2's precision $p_2$ varies.

-\paragraph{Information pooling as a Pigouvian intervention.} Figure~\ref{fig:costs_private_vs_pooled} compares equilibrium costs under private signals with those under a pooled signal of precision $P^1+P^2$, for both competitive (opposing targets $\pm 1$) and cooperative (common target $0$) specifications.
-Pooling is Pareto-improving in both cases, but the gains differ by an order of magnitude: roughly $0.02$--$0.05$ under cooperation versus $0.3$--$0.5$ under competition.
-Since the estimation benefit of pooling enters identically regardless of the target structure, the difference isolates the strategic externality channel priced by $\mathcal{V}^i_t$: nearly all of the welfare gain from mandatory disclosure comes from eliminating bilateral belief manipulation, not from improving state estimation.
+\paragraph{Information pooling as a Pigouvian intervention.} Figure~\ref{fig:costs_private_vs_pooled} compares private signals with a pooled signal of precision $p_1+p_2$ under opposing targets $(\pm1)$ and a common target $(0)$.
+Pooling is Pareto-improving in both cases, but the gain is an order of magnitude larger under competition.
+Since the target change affects only the deterministic mean system, the cooperative case isolates the pure estimation benefit.
+The excess gain under competition is the welfare cost of bilateral belief manipulation.

-\begin{rem}[Impulse responses do not depend on targets] The equilibrium impulse-response maps---how players respond to shocks---do not depend on the targets $\pm 1$.
-All filtering objects, unresolved components, and policy response maps are identical whether players cooperate or compete; only the deterministic tug-of-war over mean actions sees the strategic structure, through the information wedge. \end{rem}